alroyserrao/Basic-Banking-System/README.md

 ## Introduction
 >  ### The Sparks Foundation Internship Project - Basic Banking System
-> A web application used to transfer money between two users.
+> A web application used to transfer money between users.

 ## Technologies Used:
 >  ### Front-End: